lsiu/websphere-maven-plugin/README.md

 This plugin is developed against Websphere 8.5.

   * websphere-maven-plugin - actual maven plugin to be used within maven pom
-  * websphere-maven-plugin-m2e-connector - eclipse plugin to integrate the stub creation process into eclipse projects
+  * websphere-m2e-connector - eclipse plugin to integrate the stub creation process into eclipse projects

-## websphere-maven-plugin

-It generate the _XXX_Stub.class file required in order for stand alone java application to call Remote EJB on Websphere Application Server.

-## websphere-maven-plugin-m2e-connector

-This m2e connector is to manage the websphere-maven-plugin and integrate it within the eclipse lifecycle.

 ## Prerequisites
   * You must have IBM Websphere installed (This is tested against WAS 8.5, but may work with other versions).